BangKarlsen/indre-rn/README.md

 Set custom domain for pages: https://dash.cloudflare.com/f2946c09eeb0880bf7adf2790c4ae2b8/pages/view/indre-rn/domains  -> xn--indrern-u1a.dk

 Must use non-ø version of domain.
 That creates a CNAME record, which points xn--indrern-u1a.dk -> indre-rn.pages.dev

-Using guide https://developers.cloudflare.com/pages/how-to/www-redirect/ but not working completely, still points to one.com but might be TTL thing.